-The Medicaid Agency developed a central repository to receive, house, and provide a platform for response to critical incidents which is described in greater detail in Appendix H-1.a.
-The data repository was completed 2019 following thorough review and definition of common data elements required for reporting of critical incidents.
-DBHDD continues to maintain its dedicated incident reporting system, but verified incidents involving waiver members are moved to the data repository for review by all agencies.
-Efforts are underway to develop a migration platform to facilitate transfer of incidents to the Medicaid Agency for inclusion in the "All Waiver" repository.
-The repository was designed to provide electronic alerts to partner agencies such as DBHDD when incidents are categorized as involving significant potential risk to members.
-This feature, and the coordination of reports across waiver programs allows trending and analyzing incidents on a population level as well as providing an opportunity for immediate response to critical situations on an individual level.
-The use of the data repository by all "member agencies" continues to evolve as methods of communication and coordinated response continue to be developed.
-Additional information is available in Appendix H.
+The Medicaid Agency is developing a central repository to house all critical incidents which is described in greater detail in Appendix H-1.a.
+The data repository is expected to be completed in mid-2019 since work is well underway to define common data elements required for reporting of all critical incidents.
+While DBHDD will continue to maintain its dedicated incident reporting system, incidents involving waiver members will be transferred to DCH for inclusion in the "All Waiver" repository.
+The repository is being designed to provide electronic alerts to partner agencies such as DBHDD when incidents are categorized as involving significant potential risk to members.
+This feature, and the coordination of reports across waiver programs will lend itself to trending and analyzing incidents on a population level and also provide an opportunity for immediate response to critical situations on an individual level.